 Invest in the Future of Denver Law

 As Denver’s only law school, the Sturm College of Law provides students with unparalleled access to one of the nation’s most vibrant and dynamic legal markets.
-With more than 17,000 graduates, Sturm College of Law in Denver not only teaches students to think like lawyers, but the practical skills necessary to practice as a lawyer.
+With more than 17,000 graduates, the Sturm College of Law in Denver not only teaches students to think like lawyers, but also teaches the practical skills necessary to practice as a lawyer.
 We continue to provide our students with the best possible education and help them secure outstanding employment outcomes upon graduation.
 From annual gifts that make an immediate impact to endowed gifts that last for generations, contributions to Denver Law serve as an investment in preparing ethical lawyers to meet the needs of a changing society.Make Your Online Gift

 Direct Your Giving

 Making a gift to Denver Law is an investment in the future.

 The Denver Law Fund backs the Sturm College of Law’s most important strategic initiatives.
 Whether it is launching innovative new programs or supporting experiential learning, this fund allows the law school to be creative in providing an outstanding legal education to and offering critically important opportunities for our students and community.

 Support faculty research, teaching, and public engagement.

 The Faculty Excellence Fund supports the research, teaching, and public engagement of faculty members, with particular emphasis on fields bearing on the current pandemic, such as public health, civil rights and civil liberties, equal protection, and economic opportunity.